MlgmXyysd/F21ProInjector/README.md

     - First ver

 ## License
 No license, you are only allowed to use this project.
+All copyright (and link, etc.) in this software is not allowed to be deleted or changed without permission.
 All rights are reserved by [MeowCat Studio](https://github.com/MeowCat-Studio), [Meow Mobile](https://github.com/Meow-Mobile) and [MlgmXyysd](https://github.com/MlgmXyysd).